learning-zone/azure-basics/README.md

 #### Q. How would you test the recovery of critical applications to ensure business continuity in Azure?
 #### Q. What is your approach to troubleshooting issues with backup and restore operations in Azure?
 #### Q. How would you identify potential failover issues in a multi-region deployment in Azure?
+#### Q. How do you diagnose connectivity issues in an Azure Virtual Network (VNet)?
+#### Q. What steps would you take to troubleshoot a failed deployment in Azure Resource Manager (ARM)?
+#### Q. How do you handle performance issues in Azure SQL Database?
+#### Q. What tools do you use to troubleshoot application performance problems in Azure?
+#### Q. How would you troubleshoot issues with Azure Virtual Machines (VMs) not starting?
+#### Q. Can you explain how to diagnose and fix issues with Azure Storage?
+#### Q. What is Azure Network Watcher, and how does it assist in network troubleshooting?
+#### Q. How do you investigate and resolve service outages in Azure?
+#### Q. What are some common issues with Azure Load Balancer, and how do you troubleshoot them?
+#### Q. How would you troubleshoot Azure AD authentication failures?
+#### Q. What steps do you take to resolve latency issues in Azure Application Gateway?
+#### Q. How do you troubleshoot Azure Functions that are not executing correctly?
+#### Q. What is the role of Azure Monitor in troubleshooting and how do you use it?
+#### Q. How do you handle failed backups in Azure Backup service?
+#### Q. What methods do you use to debug and troubleshoot issues in Azure Kubernetes Service (AKS)?
+#### Q. How would you troubleshoot failed deployments in Azure DevOps?
+#### Q. What is the process for diagnosing and resolving issues with Azure Site Recovery?
+#### Q. How do you troubleshoot network performance issues in Azure?
+#### Q. How do you use Azure Log Analytics to investigate problems?
+#### Q. What are some best practices for troubleshooting security issues in Azure?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>